searleser97/cpbooster/README.md

 - Add support for Java
 - Fully support windows CMD.
 - Add Stress tests (using brute force solution and tests generator)
-- Add leading and trailing whitespace check for each line of output

 ## Final Notes